-Let’s shift that cost-based tuition/need-based aid model to “Need-Based Aid/Growth-Based Tuition” (SM).
+Let’s shift that cost-based tuition/need-based aid model to “Need-Based Aid/Sustainability-Based Tuition” (SM).
 If a school investigates a “cost-based tuition” model, the message that’s heard by parents is that tuition will be equal to the cost of tuition.
-As was previously mentioned, the tuition is “based” on the cost of education of the school. but (and here’s that third issue), that may mean that the “announced tuition” might be higher than the cost of education to allow for a line item of financial aid.
+As was previously mentioned, the tuition is “based” on the cost of education of the school.
+But (and here’s that third issue), that may mean that the “announced tuition” might be higher than the cost of education to allow for a line item of financial aid.

 In this new nomenclature, putting “Need-Based Aid” first shifts the thought process to emphasize financial aid and calculating the amount of “financial need” that’s present in the school’s families as early as possible.
 Once that’s done, then the budget for the next school year can be built so that it is positioned for growth…and that means including a budget line for financial aid.

 And that brings us to that third issue.
 Adding a line for financial aid might mean that the “announced tuition” might even be higher than the cost of education!
 However, that might be what’s necessary in order for growth to occur!